wacncontent/CustomizeTool/output/articles/sql-database/sql-database-export-powershell.md

 To complete this article you need the following:

 - An Azure subscription.
 If you need an Azure subscription simply click **FREE TRIAL** at the top of this page, and then come back to finish this article.
 - An Azure SQL Database.
-If you do not have a SQL database, create one following the steps in this article: [Create your first Azure SQL Database](sql-database-get-started.md).
+If you do not have a SQL database, create one following the steps in this article: [Create your first Azure SQL Database](/documentation/articles/sql-database-get-started).
-- An [Azure Storage account](storage-create-storage-account.md) with a blob container to store the BACPAC.
+- An [Azure Storage account](/documentation/articles/storage-create-storage-account) with a blob container to store the BACPAC.
 Currently the storage account must use the classic deployment model so choose **Classic** when creating a storage account.
 - Azure PowerShell.
 You can download and install the Azure PowerShell modules by running the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409).
-For detailed information, see [How to install and configure Azure PowerShell](powershell-install-configure.md).
+For detailed information, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 ## Configure your credentials and select your subscription

 First you must establish access to your Azure account so start PowerShell and then run the following cmdlet.
-In the login screen enter the same email and password that you use to sign in to the Azure portal.
+In the login screen enter the same email and password that you use to sign in to the Azure Management Portal.

 	Add-AzureAccount